 While the Osmo Genius Kit is on the more expensive side, many reviewers say their children get a lot of use out of the games.
 Most agree the activities are incredibly fun for school-aged kids, and they help develop important skills, all while keeping kids entertained.
 However, the downside is that this toy only works with an iPad, not tablets from other brands.

 Best Craft: Klutz Sew Mini Treats

-Around age 8, many young girls discover a love for crafting, whether it’s drawing, painting, sewing, knitting, or something else.
+Many young kids discover a love for crafting at this age, whether it’s drawing, painting, sewing, knitting, or something else.
 If you have a young craft-lover in your life, why not get her a kit like the Klutz Sew Mini Treats?

 This highly-rated kit comes with everything young kids need to create their own adorable miniature stuffed plushies.
 This particular kit will teach girls how to sew 18 mini treats, including plush cookies, watermelon, muffins, and more.
 You’ll receive felt, floss, embroidery needles, polyester fill, as well as paper patterns and pre-cut eyes and cheeks.
 No sewing experience is necessary to enjoy this crafting kit, which makes it perfect for 8-year-old girls.